oddxends/altas-move/README.md

 # ATLAS

-A chord instrument for the Ableton Move, built as a [Schwung](https://github.com/charlesvestal/schwung) overtake module.
+A MIDI Key-Aware Chord/Strum/Single and Dual Arpeggiator instrument for the Ableton Move, built as a [Schwung](https://github.com/charlesvestal/schwung) overtake module.

 Twenty pages of harmony on the pads — triads, sevenths, blues, secondary